 Reporting to the Deputy Secretary and Senior Director of Corporation Affairs, the Assistant Secretary for Corporation Affairs is responsible for supporting the volunteer work of Corporation and University Council members in ways that maximize the use of their time and reflect the university's gratitude for their leadership service.
 This includes designing and executing flawless logistics for all aspects of their meetings, providing gracious hospitality, and facilitating access and engagement with every aspect of the university that is of interest to the members and/or furthers their ability to have a positive impact on the life and goals of the institution.
 In addition, the Assistant Secretary will support every aspect of the program to develop a pipeline of potential leadership volunteers for the university, including helping to develop and manage streamlined, efficient systems for collecting, maintaining and using information gleaned from data mining and research.
 Preparation of accurate, up-to-date briefings and reports in support of university leadership and the work of the Trusteeship Committee will be an important responsibility of this role.
 In addition, the Assistant Secretary supervises the work of administrative support staff and may be responsible for particular projects and activities relating closely to the governance work of the Corporation and advisory work of the University Council, including support of University Council committees that may be convened by the President of the University.
 The incumbent will also support certain aspects of university events and other work of the Office of the Secretary and Vice President for Student Life as needed.
-The following principal responsibilities are generic in nature; the information provided in this Position Focus provides a better representation of the duties of the position.
+The following principal responsibilities are generic in nature.
+The information provided in this Position Focus provides a better representation of the duties of the position.

-Posting Position Title: Assistant Secretary
+Posting Position Title: Assistant Secretary for Governance

 University Job Title: Assistant Secretary for Corporation Affairs